 We first reported on the UK’s top drone startups back in 2016.
-Around that time, an upswell in consumer interest signalled an imminent increase in venture capital funding.
-Looking at past trends in the market, we then predicted funding levels could reach £15m in 2017.
+Around that time, an upswell in consumer interest signalled an imminent increase in drone investments, and an uptick in the number of unmanned aerial vehicle (UAV) companies.
+Looking at past trends in the market, we then predicted funding levels into drone companies could reach £15m in 2017.
 We were slightly off on this: funding levels actually plateaued at £10.1m in 2017.

 Funding rose sharply after 2017, however, more than tripling in just one year.
 Total equity investment in 2018 reached £35.6m across 32 rounds, and has remained fairly buoyant since—with £35.6m raised across 33 rounds in 2019 and £32.2m across 31 rounds in 2020.

-Overall, the top investor into the drone sector by number of deals since 2011 is Crowdcube—with seven rounds—followed by Entrepreneur First, and MMC Ventures.
+Overall, the UK’s top drone investors by number of deals since 2011 is Crowdcube—with seven rounds—followed by Entrepreneur First, and MMC Ventures.

 Drone companies operate in three subsectors: